Rereading My Childhood — Goosebumps: The Scarecrow Walks at Midnight

 Things go back to normal, but now grandpa’s stuffed bear is making noises.

 At first, I wasn’t sold on this one.
 There were too many fakeouts and I was pretty sure that Stanley was an offensive stereotype and it creeped me out that he hung out with twelve-year-olds.
-Then, if Stanley does have a mental disability, who is the woman whom he knocked up, and wouldn’t that be considered abuse?
+Also, if Stanley does have a mental disability, who is the woman whom he knocked up, and wouldn’t that be considered abuse?
 There are some unpleasant implications in this book.

 And then there’s the part with the broom and I thought our main character was too jumpy for no reason.
 Oh no, a broom.
 Oh no, a bear statue.
 Oh no, some weeds.